yating3/fast-robots/Lab3/lab3.md

 Before lab, I planned out the arrangement of components on my car and created a wiring diagram since I'll be permanently cutting and soldering wires.
 I chose to use the longer wires for the ToF sensors so that I would have more flexibility with the placement.
 I used the shorter wires for the Artemis and IMU since placement is less important.
 I decided to place one sensor on the front and one sensor on the right side.
 I will miss obstacles on the left and behind the robot.
 This will make it more challenging for the robot to move backwards and avoid obstacles when turning left.
 The front sensor will be used the most because the robot is usually moving forward.

 ### Wiring
 I used black for ground, red for power, blue for SDA, and yellow for SCL because this is standard.
 I used a white wire to connect xShut of one ToF sensor to pin 8 of the Artemis which enabled me to shut the sensor off and set the address of the other one.
-This allows me to use both simultaneously.
 I connected the 2 ToF sensors and the IMU to the Artemis using the QWIIC breakout board.
 I cut one end of the QWIIC connect cables in order to solder them to the ToF sensors.
 In order to power the Artemis, I soldered a JST connector to the 750 mAh LIPO battery so it could be plugged into the board.
-I then put heat shrink over the exposed wires to isolate them and avoid shorting the battery.
+I put heat shrink over the exposed wires to avoid shorting the battery.
 Using the battery, I was able to successfully send BLE messages between my laptop and the Artemis.

 <img src="lab3_wiring.png" width="600" class="center">